wpxtmvpsxm/Glyph/memory.md

    \
      ![gif](https://github.com/wpxtmvpsxm/glyph/blob/main/images/Memory-5.webp)
-   This is more worth than the end version- it's much less costly to miss and still saves 1s+.
+   This is more worth than the other (hail mary) version- it's much less costly to miss and still saves 1s+.
 Get on the block, buffer downdash and then hyper bhop.
 If you're consistently early, extend the hyper a tiny amount.

-   Tap jump as short as possible on the transition hyper, immediately hold left, buffer a full height wallkick on the moveblock and win
    </details>

    <details>